anujtanwar24/stripe-react-web/README.md

+Stripe web
+its a implementation of stripe using stripe/react-stripe-js library inprogress.......

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.